johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 - **Responsibilities:**
   - Manages the main state of the application.
   - Handles user interactions for selecting symbols.
-  - Passes state and callbacks to the `AppBar` for toggling edit mode and auto-announce.
+  - Passes state and callbacks to the `AppBar` for toggling edit mode.
   - Initializes default symbols if none are selected.
   - Persists favorite symbols to localStorage.
   - Filters and provides symbols based on selected category.